 Prior to leading the California/Bajio Associates, Clark was the Founding Executive Director of the San Diego/Tijuana Smart Border Coalition (2007/2017).
 The Coalition is the leading bi-national organization working to ease border wait times between California and Baja California.
 It is the only regional organization with board members equally from Both San Diego and Tijuana.
 The Coalition also promotes the San Diego-Tijuana Region for investment, and is an advocacy group for bi-national border efficiency issues in Mexico City and Washington.
 Clark was the founding Director of the San Diego Regional Chamber of Commerce Mexico Business Center and led the organization for 11 years (2003-2014).
 Before joining the SDRCC, he was Director for the Californias of the United States-Mexico Chamber of Commerce, based in Los Angeles (1997-2003).
 The United States-Mexico Chamber is headquartered in Washington, D. C. with sub-headquarters in Mexico City.

 Clark has served on the Advisory Boards of San Diego Citizen’s Diplomacy Council, XLNC1 Classical Radio and LEAD San Diego.
 He has been a Member of the Board of Directors of the International Community Foundation and Olivewood Gardens and Learning Center as well as having served as the U.S. California Regional Team Leader for FUMEC and BIMI (Border Intelligent Manufacturing Initiative).
 He is a member of the North American Competitiveness Initiative of the George W. Bush Center, Dallas.
-He also continues as an Honorary Board Member of the San Diego/Tijuana Smart Border Coalition as well as being an honorary board member of Mainly Mozart 25 and the South (San Diego) County Economic Development Council.
+He also continues as an Honorary Board Member of the San Diego/Tijuana Smart Border Coalition as well as being a board member of Mainly Mozart, the South (San Diego) County Economic Development Council, the German-American Foundation, Tijuana Innovadora, and the Burnham Center for Community Advancement.
 He was inducted into the Tijuana Paseo de la Fama in 2015.

 Clark has been honored by the Congress of the United States, California State Senate, the State of Baja California, the Consulates General of Canada, Mexico and the United States, Tijuana Economic Development Corporation, Tijuana Innovadora, Tijuana Economic Development Corporation, and the Mayors of San Diego and Tijuana among others for his service to the region.